Spot gold may test resistance at $1,746

 SINGAPORE: Spot gold may test a resistance at $1,746 per ounce, a break above which could lead to a gain into the $1,761-$1,783 range.

-A dotted trendline suggests a lower target around $1,750.
-The rise is driven by a wave 4, which will be reversed by a downward wave 5.
+The rise is presumed to have been driven by a wave 4, which will be reversed by a downward wave 5.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.